sokolj1/minimal-mistakes/_posts/2018-08-20-Communicating-Data-Stories.md

   image: /assets/communicating-data-stories/heart_disease_pres_5.1.2018.png
   caption: Predicting Heart Disease Presentation | 5/1/2018 -->

 Throughout a career, the data scientist will frequently communicate their analysis and conclusions to a variety of audiences, from stakeholders within an organization to hundreds of people at a conference.
-But unfortunately, at least from my observation, learning the art of communication plays second fiddle to hard skill data science techniques such as machine learning and data visualization.
-This post focuses on developing communication skills, applicable to _all_ career paths, by means of simplistic narrative structure.
+But unfortunately, learning the art of communication plays second fiddle to hard skill data science techniques such as machine learning and data visualization.
+Even if you believe this skill can be cultivated at the workplace through experience, we can all benefit from better communication of our work.
+This post focuses on developing these communication skills, applicable to _all_ careers, by means of simplistic narrative structure.

-Communication is so important that a 6 week accelerated summer course is dedicated to the study of communicative practices for Stockton University's Data Science program.
-The goals of the course were to learn how to develop an argument with data science techniques, share ideas and knowledge with diverse audiences, and formulate a balanced perspective on an issue or topic from the field of data science.

 <figure>
   <img src="/assets/communicating-data-stories/heart_disease_pres_5.1.2018_cropped.png" width = "992" height = "712">